Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Experiments

 \subsection{Datasets}

-We evaluate our method and a set of competetive baselines on the standard Nvidia Dynamic Scenes ~\cite{Yoon2020nvidiascenes} and DyCheck iPhone~\cite{gao2022dycheck} datasets.
+We evaluate our method and a set of competitive baselines on the standard Nvidia Dynamic Scenes ~\cite{Yoon2020nvidiascenes} and DyCheck iPhone~\cite{gao2022dycheck} datasets.
 However, each of these popular datasets contains multi-view information.
 Thus, as we will discuss, we modify the training and evaluation protocol to emulate a more monocular setting.
+Additionally, we evaluate on four scenes from the recent Total-Recon dataset ~\cite{song2023totalrecon}.
+Finally, our project webpage provides additional qualitative evaluation on videos from the the Davis dataset~\cite{Perazzi2016}, the YouTube-VOS dataset~\cite{Xu2018YouTubeVOSAL}, and on real-world videos.